forrestchu/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-traffic-testplan-using-trex.md

 </figure>

-#### trex tcp port NAT for GUI
+#### TRex tcp port NAT for GUI
-When designing test cases or troubleshooting issues, we usually need to connect to the testbed through the trex GUI directly, for example to do some manually traffic testing.
+When designing test cases or troubleshooting issues, we usually need to connect to the testbed through the TRex GUI directly, for example to do some manually traffic testing.
 Trex runs on the following three TCP ports, and we need to configure the port mapping on pytest_vm to make this work.
 This is done by figuring the NAT ports during topo construction.

 ```